Ultimate Guide: Dropbox Not Enough Space to Access Shared Folder

 Step 1.
 Get started to create a CBackup account and log in.

 Step 3.
 After adding, all your Dropbox accounts are listed here.
-Click the "My Storage +" button, you will see a "New Combined Cloud" option in the menu.
+Click the "Storage" button, you will see an "+ Add Combined Cloud" option in the menu.
 Click it.

 Step 4.
 Tick the box next to the cloud storage account that you want to combine.
 After checking, click on "Next".